The Science of Attribution - Which Ad Made You Buy ?

 What comes out of this is that Youtube, while it is not leading to a lot of last clicks is certainly quite useful to get the consumer interested, and hence is setting up the entire game for the channels that follow.

-This can lead us to a conclusion that we actually should put in some more money in Youtube so that we expand the top of our funnel.
+This can lead us to conclude that we actually should put in some more money on Youtube to expand the top of our attribution funnel.
 We can do it at the cost of Facebook.
 It is a reasonable assumption that can lead to an increase in the efficiency of the campaign.

 Just a few things to note about the Data Driven Attribution Model: